My Favorite Thing Is Monsters Book Two

 The most anticipated graphic novel of 2024, concluding the story of young Karen Reyes, the most inspiring “monster” in contemporary fiction.

 In Book Two, dark mysteries past and present continue to abound in the tumultuous and violent Chicago summer of 1968.
-Young Karen attends the Yippie-organized Festival of Life in Grant Park and finds herself swept up in a police stomping.
+Young Karen attends a protest in Grant Park and finds herself swept up in a police stomping.
 Privately, she continues to investigate Anka’s recent death and discovers one last cassette tape that sheds light upon Anka's heroic activities in Nazi Germany.
 She wrestles with her own sexual identity, the death of her mother, and the secrets she suspects her brother Deez of hiding.
-Ferris’s exhilarating cast of characters experience revelations and epiphanies that both resolve and deepen the mysteries visited upon them eariler.
-Visually, the story is told in Ferris' inimitable style that breathtakingly and seamlessly combines panel-to-panel storytelling and cartoon montages, filled with B-movie horror and pulp monster mag iconography.
+Ferris’s exhilarating cast of characters experience revelations and epiphanies that both resolve and deepen the mysteries visited upon them earlier.
+Visually, the story is told in Ferris's inimitable style that breathtakingly and seamlessly combines panel-to-panel storytelling and cartoon montages filled with B-movie horror and pulp monster mag iconography.

 About the Publisher